Linda Aschbrenner 1946 - 2020 - Obituary

-Linda Huss Aschbrenner passed away peacefully at home on July 31, 2020 with her husband by her side, after a long and valiant battle with lung cancer.
-She was born on November 25, 1946, in Shelby, North Carolina, to the late Nadine Ellis Huss Brown and the late Kemp Donald Huss.
-She grew up in Lincolnton, NC.
+Linda Huss Aschbrenner passed away peacefully at home on July 31, 2020, with her husband by her side, after a long and valiant battle with lung cancer.
+She was born on November 25, 1946, in Shelby, N.C., to the late Nadine Ellis Huss Brown and the late Kemp Donald Huss.
+She grew up in Lincolnton, N.C.

 Linda graduated from UNCG in 1969.
 She was proud of her Southern heritage and was a member and officer of the United Daughters of the Confederacy, Johnston Pettigrew Chapter No. 95 in Raleigh.
 She retired from Bayer Crop Science RTP in 2011, and continued contracting with several crop protection companies until April 2019.
 Linda was a giving person, financially supporting many worthwhile organizations such as the North Carolina Art Museum and North Carolina Public Television.
 She also volunteered as a Girl Scout leader for over eight years, volunteered at her church, and volunteered in the library at Leesville Middle School.